 This blog post is the fifth in a six-part series that discusses how you can detect and prevent ransomware by using native NetApp® ONTAP® features, recover quickly from an attack, and avoid paying the ransom.
 It’s best to read them in chronological order:

-Now on his 2nd tour at NetApp across 9 years, Matt is a Senior Technical Marketing Engineer with a primary focus on ransomware prevention and recovery as well as portfolio Security.
-This includes but is not limited to Data Governance, Data Privacy Frameworks, Security Tools, and Security Best Practices.
-Prior to this role he was a Staff Engineer focused on ONTAP product Supportability specifically in the areas of networking and SMB/CIFS.
+Now on his 2nd tour at NetApp across 10 years, Matt is a Security Evangelist with a primary focus on ransomware prevention and recovery, cyber resiliency, and data-centric portfolio security.
+This includes but is not limited to Zero Trust, Data Governance and Privacy Frameworks, Security Tools, and Security Best Practices.
+Prior to this Matt held the dual role of Product Manager and Technical Marketing Engineer for ONTAP Security driving the latest security features and capabilities into NetApp’s flagship product.
+He has also held the position of Staff Engineer at NetApp during which he focused on ONTAP product Supportability specifically in the areas of networking and SMB/CIFS.
 In between NetApp stints Matt worked with a NetApp partner (Eze Castle Integration) for 7 years as pre sales/post sales storage architect focusing on early 7-mode to cDOT migration.
-He has also focused on Microsoft Windows Active Directory, Exchange, SQL and VMware during his 22 years of IT experience with 16 of those years coming in the storage industry.
-Prior to NetApp and ECI, he also worked a contract at Microsoft as a Technical Support Engineer.
+He has also focused on Microsoft Windows Active Directory, Exchange, SQL and VMware during his 23 years of IT experience with 17 of those years coming in the storage industry.
+Prior to NetApp and ECI, Matt worked a contract at Microsoft as a Technical Support Engineer.